US declares 'most' of China's maritime claims in South China Sea illegal - KESQ

 “The US is professing support for these countries’ rights in those areas.
 Now, if the US wants to come to support an ally or partner in the South China Sea which is getting pushed around by China, now it has the legal justification to say China’s actions are illegal in our view… even though Pompeo has previously indicated these are coercive actions by the Chinese, he probably would not have said they are illegal, now he can,” he explained.

+The US has been stepping up those challenges this year, increasing tensions between the two rivals.
+On Tuesday — just a day after Pompeo’s announcement — the US Navy sailed a warship near the Spratly Islands.

+“This freedom of navigation operation (“FONOP”) upheld the rights, freedoms, and lawful uses of the sea recognized in international law by challenging the restrictions on innocent passage imposed by China, Vietnam, and Taiwan,” Cdr.
+Reann Mommsen, a spokesperson for the Navy’s 7th fleet, told CNN in a statement.
+“Unlawful and sweeping maritime claims in the South China Sea pose a serious threat to the freedom of the seas, including the freedoms of navigation and overflight, free trade and unimpeded commerce, and freedom of economic opportunity for South China Sea littoral nations.”

-Amid heightened tensions between the two nations and after China completed naval exercises in the contested waters, the US sent two Navy aircraft carriers to the South China Sea.
+After China completed naval exercises in near the Paracels earlier this month — the US sent two Navy aircraft carriers to the South China Sea.

 Operating under the name the Nimitz Carrier Strike Force, the American carriers, the USS Nimitz and USS Ronald Reagan, “conducted several tactical exercises designed to maximize air defense capabilities and extend the reach of long-range precision maritime strikes from carrier-based aircraft,” a US Navy statement said last week.

-Note: CORRECTION: This story has been updated to correct the name of the decision-making body that ruled in the Philippines’ favor.